 We are passionate about advancing equality and celebrating diversity at Goldsmiths.

 Goldsmiths has a rich heritage of challenging inequality in all its forms and equality, inclusion and social justice are values which are incredibly important to Goldsmiths.
 These values are enshrined throughout our rich history, entrenched in the subject matter of our research and teaching, and embraced by members of our community.

-Our aim is to embed Equality and Diversity across Goldsmiths and make it a part of everything that we do.
+Our aim is to embed equality, diversity, and inclusion across Goldsmiths and make it a part of everything that we do.
 Fundamentally, we want to provide opportunities for all staff to develop and thrive in their careers here.